-In their History lessons at Caterham School, History is brought alive by the teachers’ genuine passion for their subject.
+In their lessons at Caterham School, History is brought to life by the teachers’ genuine passion for their subject.
 Pupils develop the skills of critical thinking, incisive analysis, effective oral and written argument, reading between the lines, essay writing and much, much more.
-History is not just a dry series of dates and events (though they do matter), it is an ongoing process of investigation, analysis, selection and debate.
+History is not a dry series of dates and events (though they do matter), but rather an ongoing process of investigation, analysis, selection and debate.
 It is this process which inspires inquisitive, challenging and analytical minds to pursue the subject up the school and beyond.

-Every year, a significant number of students go on to study History at universities, including Oxford and Cambridge, and the department runs regular enrichment classes to push forward the historical thinking of those who desire to be further challenged.
+Every year, a significant number of students go on to study History or related subjects at universities, including Oxford and Cambridge, and the department provides regular enrichment opportunities to push forward the historical thinking of those with the desire and drive to really challenge themselves.

 A truly remarkable number of History graduates have gone on to become the movers and shakers of modern-day Britain… With a History degree you can aspire to be Prime Minister, press baron and media mogul, overlord of the BBC, ‘the most famous lawyer in the land’, Archbishop of Canterbury, top spook, leading diplomat, police chief, Oxbridge chancellor and vice-chancellor, England footballer and football manager, or chairman of the richest football club in the world, famous comedian or celebrated pop musician, bestselling novelist, trade union boss, business millionaire and perhaps even one day monarch of the realm.